.home .elementor-element-1b21677 { display: none !important; }

 "Yes Sir / Yes Ma'am" Script Cards

-Respectful phrases for parents, teachers, coaches, and elders—plus what to say when you disagree.
+Respectful phrases for parents, teachers, coaches, and elders — plus exactly what to say when your child disagrees, without crossing into disrespect.

 3